thejusvarma/thejusvarma/README.md

 ## Hi there!
 I'm Thejus Varma 👋
-Passionate about web development, with a keen interest in exploring and mastering new technologies and frameworks to stay at the forefront of the ever-evolving tech landscape.
+Passionate about web development, with a keen interest in exploring and mastering new technologies and frameworks in this evolving tech landscape.
-My time pass is to sit and learn some technology which matters, like the last time where I sat and studied react native to build a application for greivances.
+I enjoy spending my time exploring new technologies.
+Recently, I dove into React Native to build a grievance application.

+## 🌱 Currently Learning:
+- React Native
+- Docker

 ## 💼 Skills: